 Sometimes we will also conduct an internal validation sample with the adapted test, in order to verify that our scoring and changes are psychometrically consistent with the original measure.
 Because these types of quizzes are an adaptation of an assessment measure, they do not necessarily carry the same psychometric properties of the original measure they are based upon.

 While we try to minimize the changes we make to a measure while adapting it for online use, we acknowledge that most of these measures cannot be used as drop-in replacements for the original assessment measure upon which they are based.

 Other times, we find no adequate test or assessment in the research, and develop our own instead.
 For instance, our current ADHD test is simply based upon the current diagnostic criteria (from the DSM-5) that are used by a professional to diagnose ADHD.
 While these are not diagnostic tests, they can help a person concerned about a set of symptoms the information and confidence to talk to a professional about their symptoms and concerns.

 All of our scoring technology is proprietary, but consistent with scientific methods commonly used in research studies.

-We believe in the importance of screening quizzes because they help in the effort to reduce the stigma, prejudice and discrimination people who have mental health concerns often suffer in silence, because others believe their symptoms aren’t “real.”
+We believe in the importance and value of screening quizzes, and their place in understanding mental health concerns.
+Screening quizzes help in the effort to reduce the stigma, prejudice, and discrimination people who have mental health concerns often suffer from in silence because others believe their symptoms aren’t “real.”
 Mental disorders are real and screening quizzes help identify serious, life-changing symptoms of concern in people who might not otherwise consult with a mental health professional.